Jpoliachik/justinpoliachik/_posts/2021-12-11-projectbackup.md

 ---
 title: "How I backup old dev projects"
-date: 2021-12-11T12:00:00-04:00
+date: "2021-12-11T12:00:00-04:00"
-draft: false
 ---

 # How I backup old dev projects

 I just got a new Macbook (M1Pro - so stoked!) - and am now going through the exercise of backing up old files and projects from the old laptop.
 While I'd prefer to quickly copy everything and move on, my old `Developer` directory was over 90GB in size - which is ridiculous for the ~40 various little projects I spun up over time.

 I really only need to backup _my_ code, not `node_modules`, etc.